whitneyburton/portfolios/students/1804-front/laura-whitaker/20180920-laura-whitaker-m3.md

 ## Areas of Emphasis

-I wanted to become more familiar with React and Redux, as well impove on testing.
+I wanted to become more familiar with React and Redux, as well as improve on testing.

 ## Rubric Scores